 It is certainly possible to switch lenders during the mortgage process.
 For example if you find a lender that offers a lower mortgage rate after you have submitted your loan application you may want to change lenders.
 While this is definitely doable, there are several important points to keep in mind before you make the move.

 First, make sure that you are comparing similar proposals.
 For example, if one lender is offering a lower mortgage rate make sure its closing costs are similar to the other lender.
-If the lender with the lower rate is charging much higher closing costs, then that may explain why its rate is lower and those loan terms may actually be less attractive when you factor the time it takes to recover the higher closing costs.
+If the lender with the lower rate is charging much higher fees, that may explain why its rate is lower.
+Those loan terms may actually be less attractive when you factor the time it takes to recover the higher closing costs.

-Although you pay for the appraisal report, the appraiser is actually hired by the lender so you need to confirm that your appraiser is on the lender's approved list.
-Additionally, you may need to pay an extra fee ($100 - $200) for the appraiser to re-submit your appraisal report to your new lender.
+Although you pay for the appraisal report, the appraiser is actually hired by the lender so you need to confirm that they are on your new lender's list of approved appraisers.
+Additionally, you may need to pay an extra fee ($100 - $200) for the appraiser to re-issue the report to your new lender.

-If you decide to switch lenders, we always recommend that you contact multiple lenders to understand how they would handle your unique situation.
-You can compare lenders in your area by clicking MORTGAGE RATES When you contact lenders be sure to ask about their approval process and how long it will take to process and closing your loan.
+If you decide to switch lenders, we recommend that you contact multiple lenders to understand how they would handle your unique situation.
+When you speak with lenders be sure to ask about their approval process and how long it takes to close and fund your mortgage.View All Lenders

 "Finding and Working With Your Lender."
 My Home by Freddie Mac.
 Freddie Mac, 2019.
 Web.« Return to Q&A Home About the author